Microsoft Copilot Checkout News & Brand Agents: What Businesses Must Know

 How do Brand Agents work in Copilot

 Brand Agents are essentially digital shopping assistants.
 They function the same way a sales associate would if you walked into a store and asked for help.
 The AI is trained to mirror your brand’s voice and behavior, so customers feel like they’re talking to your team—not a generic bot.
+Brand Agents are also trained on the brand's product catalog to provide accurate, brand-aligned product information and facilitate discovery.

 The goal is simple: help shoppers feel confident enough to buy.